People always ask, "How did Ella get started with her art?" Well this page shares the journey. But first a few recent milestones...

 Those early prints were done on smooth newsprint.
 Once she entered the "second phase" of her pastel journey, Ella started using proper pastel paper and the best brands of pastels — some sticks and some pencils.
 Deb introduced Ella to Schmincke, Derwent, Nu and Unison pastels, and all the amazing ways to use them.
 She then moved to Ampersand pastel bords (that's how they spell it, without the a) — a high-end thick board with a surface that feels like ultra-fine grit sand paper.
 It allows for endless layering and soaks up the pigments.
 It's amazing to see the difference in Ella's work now on the boards vs the former paper.

-These images are of Ella with her most recent drawings, all with pastel.
+These images are of Ella with some of her drawings, all with pastel.

 Ella's artivism path (art + activism = artivism)